Road Rash Scar – Treatment, Causes, Diagnosis

 4. Cover the Wound

-Use a sterile bandage, nonstick pad, or gauze wrap to prevent additional injury or bacterial infection.
+Use a sterile bandage, nonstick pad, or gauze wrap to prevent additional injury or a serious bacterial infection.
 The bandage will ensure that the antibiotic ointment remains in place while keeping your injury from drying out.

 5. Keep the Bandage Fresh

-Change your bandage at least once a day to ensure that your road rash stays clean and protected.
+Change your bandage at least once a day to ensure that your healing road rash stays clean and protected.
 If you notice that the bandage has stuck to your wound, soak it in warm salt water to loosen it before removing the wrap.

 6. Monitor the Healing and Check for Infection

 Finally, keep a close watch on the wounded area.
-If you notice an increase in pain, bleeding, discharge, pus, or if you develop a fever, you should seek medical care immediately.
+If you notice an increase in pain, bleeding, discharge, or pus, or if you develop a fever, you should seek medical care immediately.

 ROAD RASH SCARRING AND HEALING